TheReal-Kaze/RocketModPluginReloader/README.md

 Place the RocketModPluginReloader folder inside the modules folder of your server.
 Done!

+-Blacklist
+To prevent the reloader from renaming a plugin (and to skip the name-sensitive reload logic), add its DLL name to the blacklist file.

+Path: <ServerRoot>/Rocket/blacklist.rm_reloader

+Format: one per line, or separate with commas/semicolons (PluginName.dll or PluginName — case-insensitive, “.dll” optional)

+Auto-create: the file is generated on first run if missing

+Effect: the plugin still loads normally, but its assembly name is left unchanged, so u can forget about having the new version load if blacklisted, only the first version loaded will persist even if u put an updated dll

 Credits

 Some code from OpenMod has been used in this repository.